 And you feel his sadness in every chapter.
 I started with him right there at the bottom of the well and together our hearts were mended again, with every meeting with Holland, who was his trigger to start on his healing path, and his journey to build a new life for himself.

 If you’re a mood reader like me, this is a book you should pick up when you crave the pain.
-It is much, much more hopeful than e.g. Arsen because it really builds Andrew up over the course of the story.
+It’s a very hopeful story, too, because it really builds Andrew up.
 In my eyes, that makes it a wonderful choice when you need a book to get you out of a funk.
-This should absolutely go into your audiobook collection!
+Unbreak My Heart should absolutely go into your audiobook collection!